roclancy/cluster-mesh-enterprise/README.md

 - Next it will restart daemon sets and deployments to take about of the new changes
 - Finally it will test Cluster Mesh status and print out details to show it has now connected the 2 new EKS Clusters
 - Next it will run a script to find the AWS security groups assigned to the clustermesh-apiserver loadbalancers
+- Using the AWS Security group for each clusters AWS loadbalancers found it will change the rules associated with the security group to allow all traffic
 <br>

 2 - Installation